 Anna Chang, MS: Program Assistant

-Anna Chang is the Program Assistant at HSPH-EPREP.
-She maintains the logistical aspects of the program, which include event planning, coordinating travel for conferences and exercises, and creating educational materials.
-Ms. Chang has a Bachelor of Arts in Psychology from the College of the Holy Cross and a Master of Science from Northeastern University.
+Anna Chang is the Program Assistant at HSPH-EPREP, maintaining all of the logistical aspects of the program.
+This includes event planning, coordinating travel, managing the program website, and tending to program finances and budgeting.
+Ms. Chang acts as the primary liaison between EPREP staff and exercise participants.
+She holds a Bachelor of Arts in Psychology from the College of the Holy Cross and a Master of Science from Northeastern University.